Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Conclusion

-Employment has seen a decline over the year, highlighting some challenges in the job market.
-Key industries driving the trend are: Forestry, fishing, mining, quarrying, oil and gas, Construction, Wholesale and retail trade, Health care and social assistance, Accommodation and food services.
+The overall employment trend is positive, with strong growth in the past year.
+Key industries driving the trend are: Forestry, fishing, mining, quarrying, oil and gas, Wholesale and retail trade, Educational services, Health care and social assistance, Accommodation and food services.

 Loading...